School Logo

 Implementation

-At Great Missenden School our intention is to continuously strive for quality teaching and learning of history.
-There is many opportunities for children to extend their learning in and out of the classroom through enquiry based learning.
+At Great Missenden School our intention is to continuously strive for quality teaching and learning of History.
+There are many opportunities for children to extend their learning in and out of the classroom through enquiry based learning.
 This is delivered through:

 Impact